TrenMA/trenma.github.io/_pages/teaching.md

 author_profile: true
 ---

 I have over a decade of teaching experience in mathematics, statistics, econometrics, finance, and machine learning at undergraduate, postgraduate, and doctoral levels.
-I have taught a wide range of modules at the University of Nottingham, the University of Glasgow, and Thang Long University.

 ---

 **University of Nottingham**

-*Current year*
+* Topics in Advanced Econometrics II (PhD in Finance)

 * Data Analytics and Machine Learning for Finance (MSc in Financial Technology)

 * Statistical Methods and Hypothesis Testing for Business Analysis (Online MSc in Business Consulting and Analytics)

-* Financial Markets and Investment (BSc in Finance, Accounting and Management)

-*Previous years*

-* Topics in Advanced Econometrics II (PhD in Finance)

-* Quantitative Support (Mathematics sessions, MSc in Finance and Investment)

 * Financial Markets and Investment (BSc in Finance, Accounting and Management)